streamnative/kop/docs/security.md

     For the `OAUTHBEARER` mechanism, you can use `AuthenticationProviderToken` or custom your authentication provider to process the access tokens from OAuth 2.0 server.

     KoP provides a built-in `AuthenticateCallbackHandler` that uses the authentication provider of Pulsar for authentication.
-You need to configure the following properties in the Pulsar broker's configuration file (`conf/broker.conf`)
+You need to configure the following properties in the Pulsar broker's configuration file (e.g. `conf/broker.conf`)

     ```properties
     # Use KoP's built-in handler